kderme/gsoc/blog/blog-sqlite.md

 ```
 We used `TMVar` instead of `MVar`s, in order to use the existing `STM` mechanism that `TBQueue` uses.
 This provides better composability, but we may need to take a look at the performance implications (`MVar`s are usually faster).

-# Bound Threads
+## Bound Threads
 There is an additional reason someone may want to have a long living thread.
 Some foreign libraries require to always be called by the same operating system (OS) thread.
 OpenGL is usually mentioned as one of these cases.
 These libraries keep an implicit state, based on the os thread which called them.
 Calling them by different os thread means that this implicit state gets lost.
 The reason we keep mentioning OS here is because in general Haskell threads do not directly map to OS threads.
 The Haskell runtime manages a limited pool of OS worker threads (if the `-threaded` flag is not passed it will use a single thread) and multiplexes Haskell threads to them.
 This approach allows extremely lightweight threads, since context-switching requires no OS interaction.
 However this also means that Haskell threads can jump around between different OS threads.
 Haskell provides a mechanism to keep a thread bound to an OS thread: `forkOS` and `asyncBound` use this functionality.
 In our implementation we extend further this functionality: we give the option to make the long living thread OS bound.
 By doing so all foreign calls are always executed by the same thread, without any effort from the programmer.
 We haven't explored using `async-queue` in these kind of libraries, but we believe it can make them easier to use.

-We are not entirely convinced that using OS bound threads is necessary in SQLite, but investigating this issue brought us to a shocking realization.
-We have noticed that SQLite uses some mutexes called recursive mutexes, which protect multiple threads of the same connection to access critical areas.
-Each connection, on initiation, also initiates one of these mutexes.
+We are not entirely convinced that using OS bound threads is necessary in SQLite, but investigating this issue brought us to an interesting realization.
+The SQLite public api consists of many low level functions like `bind`, `prepare`, `step`.
+After each call to these function a mutex is used to ensure atomicity.
+The SQLite user has access to these mutexes and can combine atomic access to a number of these functions, which in some cases is [adviced](https://www.sqlite.org/c3ref/errcode.html) to do.
+We have noticed though that these mutexes are recursive mutexes.
 These kind of mutexes have the notion of ownership: the OS remembers which thread owns them.
 This allows the same thread to take the same mutex again and again without deadlocking, with the responsibility of the same thread to unlock it the same number of times.
-SQLite uses these mutexes and also exports them and suggests using them in some [cases](https://www.sqlite.org/c3ref/errcode.html).
-We were tempted to try this out...
+We were tempted to try and use these mutexes from Haskell, to see how well they protect a critical area,

 Let’s create Haskell bindings for entering the mutex of a connection:
 ``` haskell